MeltPoolDG/MeltPoolDG/_sources/howto.md.txt

 ```

 ### Documentation and comments
 - Use `//` for inline comments within the code.

-- Follow the Doxygen format for documentation of functions, classes, variables in header files.
+Follow the Doxygen format when documenting functions, classes, and variables in header files:
+- Use the `/** ... */` style for documenting functions and classes.
+- Use `@brief` for a short summary at the beginning of the description, followed by a more detailed explanation if needed.
+- Use `@p` to refer to parameters within descriptive text.
+- Document all function parameters with `@param`, return values with `@return`, and any thrown exceptions with `@throws`.
+- Use `@note` to highlight special conditions or important information.
+- If needed, you can highlight text (e.g., `**bold**`, `_italic_`) to enhance readability.
+- Use `///` for documenting individual class member variables.
+- Write clear and concise comments that explain what the code does.

 ## How to add new parameters